Data-Cellar/participant-template/README.md

 > [!IMPORTANT]
 > Your DNS must be configured for both the domain name and the subdomain that includes the participant name.
 For example, if your DNS domain is `datacellar.cosypoc.ovh` and your participant name is `consumer`, your DNS must be configured for both `datacellar.cosypoc.ovh` and `consumer.datacellar.cosypoc.ovh`.

-> [!TIP]
-> There are scripts for your convenience in the `install` directory to help you install these prerequisites.
+There are scripts for your convenience in the `install` directory to help you install these prerequisites.
 In any case, it is recommended that you follow the official documentation for these tools.

 ### Obtain an API Key